byteally/webapi/docs/content-serialization.rst

 Content Types
 -------------

-You can tell :code:`WebApi` about the content-type of :code:`ApiOut/ApiErr` using :code:`ContentTypes`. ::
+You can tell WebApi_ about the content-type of :code:`ApiOut/ApiErr` using :code:`ContentTypes`. ::

     instance ApiContract MyApiService POST User where